10/17/23 Fall 2023 Loeb Lecture: David Gissen and The Architecture of Disability

 11/10/20 Loeb50: Design and Activism Now

-Featuring HECTOR cofounder Damon Rich LF’07 and Designing Justice + Designing Spaces cofounder Deanna Van Buren LF’13 and moderated by Philadelphia Inquirer architecture critic Inga Saffron LF’12, this conversation explores how practitioners in the built environment can pursue activism in and through their work, while also balancing the realities of being part of a service profession.
-The discussion touches upon issues of memory, representation, and communication in social and political action.
+HECTOR partner Damon Rich LF’07 and Designing Justice + Designing Spaces cofounder Deanna Van Buren LF’13 talk with Philadelphia Inquirer architecture critic Inga Saffron LF’12 about engaging in activism while being part of a service profession.

 10/15/20 The Rouse Visiting Artist Lecture